ember-learn/ember-blog/source/2020-03-16-ember-3-17-released.md

 responsive: true
 ---

 Today the Ember project is releasing version 3.17 of Ember.js, Ember Data, and Ember CLI.

+Version 3.16 of Ember is now promoted to LTS (Long Term Support).
+An LTS version of Ember continues to receive security updates for 9 release cycles (54 weeks) and bugfixes for 6 cycles (36 weeks).
+LTS releases typically occur every four minor versions.
+The previous LTS version of Ember was 3.12.

 This release also kicks off the 3.18 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.

 You can read more about our general release process here: